 You have a number of options for investment property loans, but your best option in most cases is going to be a conforming mortgage.
 These loans typically give you the lowest interest rates and longest terms, which can maximize your monthly rental property cash flow.

 Most conforming mortgages will have similar rates and requirements if you’re borrowing as an individual.
 If you’re primarily investing in one geographic area, national brick and mortar lenders are going to have a little more personal touch.
-If you are investing in multiple areas or would like the flexibility of doing everything online instead of at a branch, then an online mortgage provider is a good option.
-There are options if you are investing in properties through a business (like an LLC), however they are more limited and have higher interest rates.
+If you are investing in multiple areas or would like the flexibility of doing everything online instead of at a branch, then an online mortgage provider like LendingOne is a good choice.